OlivierTroch/GettingStartedWithArch/README.md

 I actually thought about Arch alot during the past days: "What should I install?", "What can I do besides just having an OS?", "What will I learn during the process",...
 I start my day watching a [video](https://www.youtube.com/watch?v=-dEuXTMzRKs) about Pacman of which I made my [PacmanCheatSheet](CheatSheets/PacmanCheatSheet.md)
 After this I've set up github so I can write on my laptop instead of using my desktop.

+## 02/15/2020: More packages
+Today I wanted to install more packages and maybe start installing a desktop environment.
+For my packages I installed the following:

+* base-devel
+* dosfstools
+* os-prober
+* mtools
+* linux-headers
+* linux-lts
+* linux-lts-headers
+* network-manager-applet
+* networkmanager
+* wireless_tools
+* wpa_supplicant
+* dialog

+I actually got some errors with "base-devel, os-prober and network-manager-applet", I will try to fix these later.